 Over the Bay

-Watching an air show: The San Francisco Bay provides the perfect backdrop for planes to roar across the sky in precise formation.
+The San Francisco Bay provides the perfect backdrop for planes to roar across the sky in precise formation.
 If you’re in the city at the right time of year, you can get a seat on the waterfront and experience the show for yourself.
 There’s nothing quite like seeing (and feeling!) the Blue Angels soar overhead.
-See a schedule of events here.

-Soaring in a seaplane: If you’d rather ride in a plane than watch them, take a seaplane ride over the bay to get breathtaking aerial views and experience thrilling water landings.
-Visit their website to book your tour.
+If you’d rather ride in a plane than watch them, take a seaplane ride over the bay to get breathtaking aerial views and experience thrilling water landings.

 In the Bay